Scippy

 Antonia Chmiela Machine learning for optimization, cutting planes

-Mohammed Ghannam Rust interface
+Mohammed Ghannam Rust interface, Python interface

 Ambros Gleixner General framework, exact SCIP & SoPlex, verification